 Under this alternative, some facilities- related issues persist.
-While this alternative calls for the relocation of a large portion of the collection from the basement of the Theodore Roosevelt Home to Old Orchard, the space at Old Orchard was not specifically designed to accommodate the collection and is not climate- controlled.
+While this alternative calls for the relocation of a large portion of the collection from the basement of the Theodore Roosevelt Home to Old Orchard, the space at Old Orchard was not specifically designed to accommodate the collection and is not entirely climate- controlled.
 The consolidation of museum storage, curatorial offices, and a space for researchers in Old Orchard would enhance operating efficiency for the staff.
 However, there is little or no room for curatorial work space and associated equipment.
-The Old Orchard conference room would perform triple duty as a storage area, curatorial workspace, and research room, which could lead to conflicts of use.
-This effort would be of minor long- term benefit in improving the park's operational efficiency.
+The Old Orchard conference room would perform triple curatorial duty as a storage area, curatorial workspace, and research room, which could lead to conflicts of use.
+Other functions, such as staff meetings and TelNet use would also continue in this space.
+This effort would be of minor long-term benefit in improving the park's operational efficiency.